lykmapipo/sails-police/README.md

 - [x] add default console transport

 #Trackable
-Provide a means of tacking a authenticated request.
-It adds the following into the model:
+Provide a means of tracking user signin activities.
+It extend provided model with the followings:

 - `signInCount` : Keeps track of number of count a user have been sign in into you API